Valeant gets investigative subpoena over former ties with Philidor

-(Reuters) - Canadian drugmaker Valeant Pharmaceuticals International Inc (VRX.N) (VRX.TO) said on Wednesday it received an investigative subpoena from the California Department of Insurance in September over its ties to pharmacies and marketing.
+(Reuters) - Canadian drugmaker Valeant Pharmaceuticals International Inc said on Wednesday it received an investigative subpoena from the California Department of Insurance in September over its ties to pharmacies and marketing.

 The request follows allegations against Valeant that it used speciality pharmacy Philidor Rx Services Llc to force customers to pay higher prices for its drugs.